 Before coming to college teaching, Jaime was a flute teacher, writing tutor, lexicographer, and underpaid barista.
 In 2006, she received the Thomas Lux Grant in recognition of excellence in both teaching and the written word, and in 2007, the year she joined the faculty at IC, she was nominated as one of the year's Best Emerging Poets.
-Jaime can sing along with any song from 1995, but does most of her singing with Bella Voce (formerly the Fingerlakes Women's Chorale); she also teaches pre-ballet at CSMA.
+Jaime can sing along with any song from 1995, but does most of her singing with Bella Voce (formerly the Fingerlakes Women's Chorale) and enjoys taking ballet classes several times a week.

 Her scholarly writing "Her/Me/Draco Malfoy: Tween Fangirl Communities and their Fictions" opens the section of Girl Wide Web 2.0: Revisiting Girls, the Internet, and the Negotiation of Identity on Girls as Cultural Producers.
 Jaime's poetry has recently been featured in journals such as The Collagist, The Nervous Breakdown, decomP , Word Riot, Prick of the Spindle, Gargoyle Magazine, Women Arts Quarterly, and The Southeast Review.
 Her short fiction has appeared in Storyscape and the journal of the Modern Language Society, and a chapbook of her poems, Note That They Cannot Live Happily, is available from Split Oak Press.
-She has been featured on the public radio show Out of Bounds in the summer of 2011, when she was also the judge for the Stephen Dunn Prize in Poetry chapbook competition.
+She has been featured twice on the public radio show Out of Bounds.

 - M.F.A.
 Writing, Sarah Lawrence College